 How many hours per week does the average college student spend studying?

 One survey found that full-time college students reported studying for an average of 17.3 hours per week.
-However, study time varied significantly, with 25% studying 5 hours or less per week.
+However, study time varied significantly, with 25% studying 5 hours or less weekly.

 How much student loan debt do most graduates have?